lyfeyaj/railscasts-subscriber/README.md

-## This is RailsCasts Subscriber with a little hack
+# RailsCasts Subscriber with a little hack

 ## Pre-requirements

++ To use this tool, you must have ruby environment installed.

+## Notes

++ For railscasts free user, You can update and download all free railscasts episodes with this tools;
-+ You need to have a subscription code such as:
++ For railscasts pro user, You need to have a subscription code (license) such as: XJHhjlfjkdLIfd3FfdRfSD.

-XJHhjlfjkdLIfd3ffdsfds

-### Usage
+## Usage

 + Download it and install.